kamronwithaK/lab-6/README.md

+## Lab 6
-Our code asks for the users name and age and then prints a message repeating that information.
+Our code asks for the users name and age and prints a line with the information

 Kamron Gross